gade-raghav/Testing-CloudFormation-Templates/README.md

 ```

-The return of the template.render() is a dictionary which has all the CloudFormation functions and conditions solved.
+The return of the template.render() is a dictionary that has all the CloudFormation functions and conditions solved.

 We can print our template using the following piece of code.